malteger/rnnoise_loader/README.md

 ## Alternatives

 - [NoiseTorch](https://github.com/lawl/NoiseTorch): If you need a GUI or auto updater
-- Directly load the plugin in `default.pa` (will consume CPU even if not used)
+- Directly load the plugin in `default.pa` (note that the plugin uses the CPU even if not used)